filippostheofanakis/my-music-app/README.md

 - Backend: Node.js, Express.js
 - Database: PostgreSQL
 - Authentication: Firebase Authentication
-- Additional Libraries: axios, bcrypt for password hashing, jsonwebtoken for JWTs
+- Additional Libraries: axios for HTTP requests, bcrypt for password hashing, jsonwebtoken for managing   JWTs, and specific libraries for converting YouTube videos to MP3 format as part of the learning        process.

 ## Setup and Installation